aws-samples/responsible_ai_reduce_hallucinations_for_genai_apps/README.md

-# Detecting and reducing hallucinations in generative AI applications
+# Detecting and reducing AI hallucinations in generative AI applications

-This repository demonstrates a range of methods for detecting and intervening to avoid "hallucinations" in LLM-powered applications, including AI Agents with [Strands](https://strandsagents.com/latest/).
+This repository demonstrates a range of methods for detecting and intervening to avoid "AI hallucinations" in LLM-powered applications, including AI Agents with [Strands](https://strandsagents.com/latest/).

 The main flow accompanies the **[guided workshop instructions HERE](https://catalog.workshops.aws/workshops/1fa309f2-c771-42d5-87bc-e8f919e7bcc9/en-US)** - where you can find more information about prerequisites and environment setup, the concepts discussed, and a step-by-step walkthrough of the labs.